FormantIO/toolkit/README.md

 ### I'm making an application outside of formant

-Using user login credentials or service accounts, you can use the data manager to get access to device data.
+Using user login credentials or service accounts, you can use the Data SDK to get access to device data.

 ```javascript
 import { Fleet } from "@formant/data-sdk";